state-alchemists/zrb/docs/configurations.md

 Try to set `ZRB_SHOW_ADVERTISEMENT` to `true` and `false` and see the result.

 Some configurations are boolean.
-That's mean you can set them into:
+That means you can set them into:

 - `true`, `1`, `yes`, `y`, or `active` to represent `True`
 - `false`, `0`, `no`, `n`, or `inactivate` to represent `True`